 On May 31, 2016, our Board of Directors approved a stock repurchase program that authorizes us to repurchase up to \$75.0 million in the aggregate of our ordinary shares over a six-month period.
+On November 29, 2016, our Board of Directors extended the duration of the repurchase program until June 30, 2017.
 The repurchase program does not obligate us to acquire any particular amount of ordinary shares, and it may be suspended at any time at our discretion.
-The repurchase program is funded using our working capital and any repurchased shares are recorded as authorized but unissued shares and available for general corporate purposes.
-As of July 31, 2016, we had repurchased a total of 405,089 shares for approximately \$20.2 million in cash.
+The repurchase program is funded using our working capital and any repurchased shares are recorded as authorized but unissued shares.
+As of October 31, 2016, we had repurchased a total of 405,089 shares for approximately \$20.2 million in cash.